mit-orcd/orcd-docs-edit/docs/transition-guide-supercloud.md

 ### How can I get an account on Engaging?

 It is fairly quick and simple to create your account Engaging.
-Accounts on the engaging cluster are connected to your MIT institutional kerberos id.
+Accounts on the engaging cluster are connected to your MIT institutional Kerberos id.
 To get an account log into the [Engaging OnDemand Web Portal](https://engaging-ood.mit.edu).
 Connecting to Engaging OnDemand for the first time automatically activates an account with basic access to resources.
 See [this page](accessing-orcd/ondemand-login.md) for instructions on how to log in.
 After you log in wait a few minutes for your account setup to complete before starting to run jobs.

 ### How do I know whether I have a Lincoln Collaboration?